 9.1 Term.
 This Agreement will remain in effect until the expiration of the applicable Subscription Term or Trial Term, unless earlier terminated pursuant to this Section 9.2.

 9.2 Agreement Termination and Service Suspension.
 Either party may terminate this Agreement and any then-current applicable Schedule if the other party materially breaches its obligations hereunder and does not cure the breach within thirty (30) days after receipt of written notice of the breach.
 Sophos, in its sole discretion, may terminate the Agreement without liability if Sophos reasonably believes that Customer’s or User’s access and use of the Product could subject Sophos, its Affiliates or any third party to liability.
-Sophos may immediately suspend Customer’s or User’s access and use of the Service, or portions of the Service, if: (a) Sophos believes there is a significant threat to the functionality, security, integrity, or availability of the Service to Customer or to other customers; (b) Customer breaches Section 2.1 (License and Right to Use), Section 2.2 (Use Level) Section 2.3 (Restrictions), 6 (Fees, Payment, and Taxes); and/or Section 10.1 (Export Compliance).
+Sophos may immediately suspend Customer’s or User’s access and use of the Service, or portions of the Service, if: (a) Sophos believes there is a significant threat to the functionality, security, integrity, or availability of the Service to Customer or to other customers; (b) Customer breaches Section 2.1 (License and Right to Use), Section 2.2 (Use Level) Section 2.3 (Restrictions), Section 6 (Fees, Payment, and Taxes); and/or Section 10.1 (Export Compliance); or (c) Customer fails to pay the fee to the Partner for the Product, where applicable.
 When reasonably practicable and lawfully permitted, Sophos will provide Customer with advance notice of any such Service suspension.
 Sophos will use reasonable efforts to re-establish the Service promptly after it determines that the issue causing the suspension has been resolved.
 Any Service suspension under this Section shall not excuse Customer’s payment obligations under this Agreement.

 9.3 Effect of Termination.
 Upon termination or expiration of this Agreement: (a) all Customer rights under this Agreement relating to the Product will immediately terminate; (b) Customer is no longer authorized to access the Product or Customer’s account; and (c) Customer must destroy any copies of the Product within Customer’s control.
 Upon any termination by Customer for Sophos’s uncured material breach of the Agreement, Sophos will provide or authorize a pro rata refund of the fees paid by Customer to Sophos or the Partner, respectively, for the remainder of the applicable Subscription Term.
 Upon any termination by Sophos for Customer’s uncured material breach of the Agreement, Customer will pay any unpaid fees covering the remainder of the then-current Subscription Term.